mkohler/cython_swig/README.rst

 .. class:: handout

+    So, SWIG and Cython both require us to create an interface file, but in Cython, we also need to create a PYX file.

-    Now, this is new.
-A PYX file.
-This file does not have an analog in the SWIG workflow.
-Let's squint a little, pretend this is Python, and see if we can make any sense of it.
+    I don't want to explain the syntax of this file yet.
+Let's squint a little, pretend this is Python code, and see if we can make any sense of it.

     Yes, except for that cimport line, which looks a lot like a regular Python import, this file could be Python code.
 The big difference is